DGCLab/PERREO-Pipeline/README.md

                               be also performed to obtain high quality reads.
 -adapt_r2                     Adapter 2 sequence.
 If reads are already trimmed, the user can ignore this argument and trimming will
                               be also performed to obtain high quality reads.
--trimming_type                trimming_simple/trimming_extra.
+-trimming                     simple/extra.
 The second must be selected if it is know that the kit used adds extra
                               GC nucleotides (default: trimming_simple).
 -trimming_quality_threshold   Minimum quality permitted for reads to be kept after trimming (default: 30).
 -min_length_trim              Minimum reads length to not discard them after trimming (default: 16).